autoplot/documentation/javadoc/org/autoplot/matsupport/MatDataSourceFormat.md

-# org.autoplot.matsupport.MatDataSourceFormatExport to .mat file for easy import into Matlab.  rank 1 datasets, rank 2 datasets, rank 3 datasets, and rank 2 bundles are supported.
+# org.autoplot.matsupport.MatDataSourceFormat

- jmatio library is used to format the files:  https://github.com/gradusnikov/jmatio/ copied on 2018-07-28.
+Export to .mat file for easy import into Matlab.  rank 1 datasets, rank 2 datasets, rank 3 datasets, and rank 2 bundles are supported. jmatio library is used to format the files:  https://github.com/gradusnikov/jmatio/ copied on 2018-07-28.

-MatDataSourceFormat( )
+# MatDataSourceFormat( )

 ***